osu-cascades/ecotone-web/README.md

 Leaflet Library [https://leafletjs.com/]
 MapBox API [https://www.mapbox.com/]

+If you plan on working on the Leaflet map implementation, then the proper configuration variable must be enabled within you `.env` file.
+Adding the line; `LEAFLET_KEY=<key>` to the aforementioned file will enable local development for the map and corresponding features.

 ### Final Tidbits
 If you want all the app power of admin privileges, follow these steps: